Phillips Holmes: Military service and death

 At the start of World War II, he joined the Royal Canadian Air Force.
-He was killed, aged 35, in a mid-air collision in northwest Ontario, Canada.
+He was killed, aged 35, in a mid-air collision between 2 Avro Anson I twin-engine training aircraft in northwest Ontario, Canada.
 Recorded by the Commonwealth War Graves Commission under a younger age of 31, he was buried at the Cemetery of the Gate of Heaven, Hawthorne, New York.

 Legacy

 Holmes has a star on the Hollywood Walk of Fame.